-Interest income on mortgage loans is recognized at the loan coupon rate.
-Loans are considered past due when they are 30 days past their contractual due date.
-Interest income recognition is suspended when mortgage loans are placed on nonaccrual status.
-Generally, mortgage loans are placed on nonaccrual status when delinquent for more than 60 days or when determined not to be probable of full collection.
-Interest accrued, but not collected, at the date mortgage loans are placed on nonaccrual is reversed and subsequently recognized only to the extent it is received in cash or until it qualifies for return to accrual status.
+Interest income on residential mortgage and commercial real estate loans is recognized at the loan coupon rate.
+Additionally, any acquisition premiums or discounts, loan fees and origination costs on commercial real estate loans held-for-investment are amortized or accreted into interest income over the lives of the loans using the effective interest method.
+All residential mortgage and commercial real estate loans are considered past due when they are 30 days past their contractual due date.
+Interest income recognition is suspended when loans are placed on nonaccrual status.
+Generally, loans are placed on nonaccrual status when delinquent for more than 60 days or when determined not to be probable of full collection.
+Interest accrued, but not collected, at the date loans are placed on nonaccrual is reversed and subsequently recognized only to the extent it is received in cash or until it qualifies for return to accrual status.
 However, where there is doubt regarding the ultimate collectability of loan principal, all cash received is applied to reduce the carrying value of such loans.
-Mortgage loans are restored to accrual status only when contractually current or the collection of future payments is reasonably assured.
+Loans are restored to accrual status only when contractually current or the collection of future payments is reasonably assured.